Country Check List

 - Wiki Voyage entries

-- Research tourist information and apps for area
+- Research tourist information locations, websites, and apps for area

 - Guidebooks to purchase/source? - I like Lonely Planet, and if you buy direct you also get the digital version for free.
 Take a trip to your local library and scan through a bunch of different guides to see which you like best.